jhukdev/jameshill.dev/src/articles/the-great-static-site-race.md

 Ultimately, both of these projects are SPA's, with a pre-built HTML file that your application sits ontop of.
 This fixes two of the most common complaints for sites built in this way; Initial paint times, and SEO indexing.
 By providing a complete HTML document, perceived render is instantaneous and search engines are happy.

 But what if you have very little interactivity on your page, if any at all?
-Well in this scenario, you have to ship _all_ of the necessary javascript required to render the page, even though it's _already_ rendered.
+Well in this scenario, you still have to ship _all_ of the necessary javascript required to render the page, even though it's _already_ rendered.
 This is commonly referred to as the "double payload" problem.
-There are ways to fix this in both Gatsby and Next.js, but for the purpose of building this site, they just seem like overkill.
+There are ways to fix this in both Gatsby and Next.js, but for the purpose of building this site, they just seemed like overkill.

 ## Here, and by that I mean, this

 After sometime, I came across <a href="https://www.11ty.dev/" target="_blank" rel="noopener">eleventy</a>.
 This project claims to be framework agnostic, and easy to setup and get going.
 Being framework agnostic was appealing; In some different future I could swap out Preact with whatever else is flavour of the month without completely changing the structure of the site.
 Nice.

 I'm a total convert to TypeScript, and from what I could tell 11ty didn't have first class support.
 Whatever examples I could find didn't quite fit my needs.
-So after a quick round of boilerplate to get this site building using 11ty, I decided to have a crack at creating my own setup that provided all of the great DX of Gatsby, but with the simplicity of 11ty.
+So after a quick round of boilerplate to get this site building, I decided to have a crack at creating my own setup with all of the great DX of Gatsby, but with the simplicity of 11ty.

 What I came up with was this: <a href="https://github.com/jhukdev/11ty-setup" target="_blank" rel="noopener">11ty-setup</a> 🙄.
-This repo aims to give me a simple starting point to bootstrap whatever project I needed, without the hassle of setup and wasted hours debugging the basics.
+This aims to give me a simple starting point to bootstrap whatever project I needed, without the hassle of setup and wasted hours debugging the basics.
 It has first class TypeScript support, it has SASS and CSS module support and it provides the relevant setup needed for partial hydration.
 If you're unfamiliar with "partial hydration", have a read of my [article on it here](/articles/partial-hydration).

 ## Some considerations